rgommezz/react-native-offline/README.md

 `timeout`: amount of time (in ms) that the component should wait for the ping response.
 Defaults to 3s.

 `pingServerUrl`: remote server to ping to.
-It defaults to https://google.com, but you can provide your own if needed.
+It defaults to https://google.com since it's probably one the most stable servers out there, but you can provide your own if needed.

 ##### Usage
 ```js